hpfast/webmapping_for_beginners_wiki/D3-step-1.md

 :information_source: Now we select all "paths" in the layerWorld and create paths for every feature that we find in our data. `enter()` and `append()` will take care for this.
 :information_source: The `.attr()` option creates the svg paths.

-If you open the console and look at the DOM instector you will see a `<path>` object is created per country!
+If you open the console and look at the DOM inspector you will see a `<path>` object is created per country!
 It wasn't in our HTML file first but D3 took care of that.

 ![img](img/html_svg_path.png)